 Fun Fact: EARTHGANG was originally supposed to be a collective with 2-3 others in the group, but at the time Dot and Venus were the only ones picking up the phone regularly so they settled on forming a duo.

-Years later, during their time at Hampton University in Virginia, Johnny Venus and Doctor Dot founded the Spillage Village collective.
+Years later, during their time at Hampton University in Virginia, Johnny Venus and Doctor Dot founded the Spillage Village collective, a group of loosely affiliated artists akin to Chicago’s Pivot Gang.
 Spillage Village, which includes fellow Dreamville signee JID, ultimately ended up becoming the full collective that Venus and Dot had intended EARTHGANG to be.
 Although Spillage Village isn’t the primary musical focus for any of its members, the group comes together to make a project every year and a half or so to mark their growth as artists.
 Their last album, Bears Like This Too Much, was one of the most slept on albums of 2016.

 2018 is EARTHGANG’s Year